ironydetection/irony-detection/README.md

 # Extracting customer feedback from social networks - Irony detection in tweets

+## Thesis Description
+Extensive study of machine learning algorithms and data mining methods in view of detecting ironic text excerpts.
+The code is in Python and it features Data Cleaning, Natural language processing, Feature Engineering (extraction-selection), Machine Learning, Data Visualization, Deep learning (Tensorflow), and Dimensionality reduction.

 ## Backend
 Tensorflow (optionally - with GPU support)